raheelsayeed/vimatics/labgear.md

 permalink: /labgear/
 ---

-# Award winning pocket tool for medical laboratory tests for quick reference in clinical rounds
+# Award winning pocket tool for medical laboratory tests for reference in clinical rounds

 -----------